IIITLucknowSWEngg/CSAICSABTeam011/URD.md

 - **Age**: 35
 - **Occupation**: Boutique Owner
 - **Tech Skills**: Low
-- **Needs**: As the sole vendor on the platform, Priya needs a straightforward way to upload new products, manage inventory, track orders, and monitor product performance.
+- **Needs**: Needs a straightforward way to upload new products, manage inventory, track orders, and monitor product performance.
 Priya relies on a simple dashboard to view sales and customer feedback.

 ### Persona 4: Admin
 - **Name**: Arjun